What is a Direct Consolidation Loan?

 - The interest rate for the Direct Consolidation Loan is a weighted average of all the loans combined, and the new rate is rounded up to the next 1/8th of one percentage point.

-- Any outstanding, unpaid interest becomes part of the new principal when a borrower consolidates.
+- Any outstanding, unpaid interest becomes part of the new principal when consolidated.
 The new principal then accrues interest until the loan is paid in full.

 - Consolidation may impact a borrower’s grace period, deferment period, or forgiveness options.